 Advanced Clinical Practice Degree Apprenticeship

-The programme has been carefully developed to fulfil the vision and requirements of the NHS long term plan, and has also been designed to match guidelines from the Department of Health (DoH), Health Education England (HEE) and Institute for Apprenticeships (IfA).
+The programme has been carefully developed in consultation with local stakeholder organisations and is reflective of the vision for Advanced Practice in the NHS Long Term Plan (2019).
+The course curriculum is underpinned by the principles and guidelines from the Department of Health (DOH), Health Education England (HEE) and Institute for Apprenticeships (IfA).

-Aligned to the Level 7 Advanced Clinical Practitioner apprenticeship standard, this programme is allocated a Funding Band of £12,000 by the Institute for Apprenticeships (IfA).
+Aligned to the Advanced Clinical Practitioner Apprenticeship Standard, this programme is allocated a Funding Band of £12,000 by the Institute for Apprenticeships (IfA).

 Who the apprenticeship is for